 Friday 4th December

-Keynotes from Dr Simon Bury (La Trobe) on Mental Health, as well as Irene Talento on ‘Inclusive Built Environments’, Conor Hartigan (Univ Limerick) on ‘Assistive Technology in Education’, and Hari Srinivasan on his ‘Personal Experience of Technology.’
+The second conference day included keynotes from Dr Simon Bury (La Trobe) on Mental Health, as well as Irene Talento on ‘Inclusive Built Environments’, Conor Hartigan (Univ Limerick) on ‘Assistive Technology in Education’, and Hari Srinivasan on his ‘Personal Experience of Technology.’